Taryk-Shovkat/YoutubePlayBackSpeedExtension/README.md

 ## Troubleshooting

 ### Button doesn't appear
+- **New YouTube UI**: If you just updated to the latest YouTube version, make sure you're using extension version 1.3.1 or later
 - **Most common fix**: Refresh the YouTube page - the extension should auto-inject within 1-2 seconds
 - Check if the extension is enabled in `chrome://extensions/`
 - Make sure you're on a YouTube video page (not homepage or search results)